shiltemann/recipes/recipes/2022-09-17-pumpkin-lasagna.md

     2. Spread a layer of mushroom sauce over the bottom of the dish
     3. Place a layer of lasagna sheets
     4. Add a layer of 1/3rd of the remaining sauce
-    5. Add layer of half the grated pumpkin, sprinkle in half the thyme
+    5. Add layer of half the grated pumpkin (optional: fry up with some spices first), sprinkle in half the thyme
     6. Repeat steps 2-4 to create another layer
     7. Add another layer of lasagna sheet
     8. Mix the remaining 1/3rd of the mushroom sauce with the creme fraiche and spread over the lasagna sheets